Pop kreatif: Early beginnings

 Pop kreatif was heavily influenced by progressive rock and jazz, particularly during its emergence in the mid-1970s.
 Progressive rock pioneers played a significant role in shaping the pop kreatif phenomenon.
 One key figure was Guruh Sukarnoputra, the son of Indonesia's first president, Sukarno, who could be said as the founder or one of said pioneer in the genre.
 Western music-obsessed intellectual elites around Guruh increased the popularity of pop kreatif from the late 1970s onwards.
 Guruh co-formed Gipsy in the mid-1970s, a group known for its innovative fusion of progressive rock and traditional Indonesian instruments, such as the Balinese gamelan.
 The group released their self-titled album, Guruh Gipsy, in 1976.
 Although the album's avant-garde style and experimental nature did not achieve commercial success at the time, it was later reevaluated and recognized as a foundational work in the history of Jakarta music.
 Guruh Gipsy gained acclaim for its influence on Indonesia's music scene.
 In December 2007, Rolling Stone Indonesia selected Guruh Gipsy as the second-best Indonesian album of all time, behind another pop kreatif album, Badai Pasti Berlalu.
 Three of its songs, Badai Pasti Berlalu, Merpati Putih, and Merepih Alam, were listed by Rolling Stone as among the best Indonesian songs ever released whist the album was listed as the best Indonesian album of all time.

 The post-breakup activities of members of Guruh Gipsy significantly influenced the development of pop kreatif.
 After 1977, Guruh Sukarnoputra, Chrisye, and the Nasution brothers, Keenan Nasution and Debby Nasution, emerged as key figures in the genre.
 The Nasution brothers played a role in nurturing Indonesia's pop kreatif movement by personally mentoring the new generation of musicians from their home in Menteng.
 Their residence became a hub for musical collaboration, where emerging talents such as Elfa Secioria received guidance and as a gathering place for contemporaries in the pop kreatif scene.
 Two major works from 1977 are widely regarded as pioneering efforts in pop kreatif: the soundtrack for the melodrama film Badai Pasti Berlalu (The Storm Shall Pass) and the Lomba Cipta Lagu Remaja (LCLR) anthology.
 These albums showcased a sophisticated, Western-oriented style of pop music distinct from traditional Pop Melayu and sentimental pop.
 Members of Guruh Gipsy, including Chrisye and the Nasution brothers, collaborated with Yockie Surjoprajogo, keyboardist of the rock band God Bless, on both projects.
-Their work demonstrated the potential for a refined, modern form of Indonesian pop music.
+To academic Kim Yujin, their work demonstrated the potential for a refined, modern form of Indonesian pop music.
 Guruh Sukarnoputra would also contribute to the advancement of pop kreatif by composing works for Chrisye and mentoring a new generation of musicians who would shape the genre in the 1980s.
 The soundtrack for Badai Pasti Berlalu was overseen by Eros Djarot, who had previously been active in the progressive rock scene of the 1970s.
 Thus prominent figures from Indonesia's dying rock "golden age" transitioned to become key players in the early development of pop kreatif.